Fudan-iGEM/2024-wiki/src/education.md

 <p><small style="color: gray">📅 Date: Mar.3, 2024<br>🗣️ Organizers: Yuhan Li, Kexin Zheng, Xujie Tan, Wanqi Li, Hongcheng Chen, Kevin Qi<br> 👥 Audience: High school students from all over China</small></p>

-By collaborating with the State Key Laboratory of Genetics Engineering, we [invited high school students](https://mp.weixin.qq.com/s/PkEyOO0QkiYaLgErkqDIbw) from across China to participate in a summer camp at Fudan University focused on understanding biological sciences.
+By collaborating with the State Key Laboratory of Genetics Engineering, we [invited high school students](https://mp.weixin.qq.com/s/PkEyOO0QkiYaLgErkqDIbw) from across China to participate in a summer camp at our university focused on understanding biological sciences.
 During the camp, we guided the students on a tour of the campus and biology labs, culminating in a roundtable discussion where we aimed to learn about their perceptions of synthetic biology and provide educational outreach.

 <div style="text-align: center;" id="fig7">
     <img src="https://static.igem.wiki/teams/5115/education-zkx/together.webp" style="width:100%">